mingx92/mingx92/README.md

 I'm Ming Xiang 😜

-- 🌱 I’m currently learning CS for Georgia Institue of Technology
+- 🌱 I’m currently taking a CS Masters from Georgia Institue of Technology
 - 🔭 I’m currently working on ML and DS projects.
 Interested to implement in real-life applications.

 <!--